markmnyc/markmnyc/README.md

 - 👋 Hi, I’m @markmnyc
 - 👀 I’m interested in new and challenging technologies
-- 🌱 I’m currently learning react, python and go
+- 🌱 I’m currently learning react, go and swift
-- 💞️ I’m looking to collaborate on open source and nature loving technology
+- 💞️ I’m looking to collaborate on open source and animal life enhancing technology
 - 📫 How to reach me @ghotei159

 <!---